The Levels of Multicultural Interaction

 Although rarely talked about in the circles I teach, this is the realm of the one to the Creator or that which is greater than oneself.

 Putting all this together is easier once you do the work around taking everything personally.
-As I said before in another piece, once I do MY work on noticing the levels on interaction around me, then I can stop taking things so personally that I miss where the other person is speaking from.
+As I said before in another piece, once I do MY work on noticing the levels of interaction around me, then I can stop taking things so personally that I miss where the other person is speaking from.
 That, for me, was the most difficult piece.
 I seemed to take things too personally.